Table of Contents

 To prevent phishing attacks within your business, encourage employee training when it comes to emails.
 It’s advisable to put steps in place for recognising emails that could put your company data at risk.

-Always read emails carefully and look for elements like spelling mistakes, mistyped email addresses and unforeseen attachments.
-If the email looks like a potential scam, delete or report it to security management.
+Always read emails carefully and look for elements like spelling mistakes, mistyped email addresses, and unforeseen attachments.
+If the email looks like a potential scam, delete it or report it to security management.
 If you are ever unsure if an email is genuine, call the sender and ask them directly.

 Sometimes impersonations go as far as to copy genuine reputable sites, such as banking and social media logins.
 Always look for the HTTPS:/ and lock icon left of the webpage link, these tell you a site is genuine.

-Sometimes you cannot tell your data has been breached until it is too late.
+At times, you may only realise your data has been breached when it is already too late.
 But there are still things you can do to prevent an imposter from getting more information and causing more damage.
 Look for the warning signs that someone else is using your data.

-- Someone tells you they have received an email from you which you did not send.
+- Someone tells you they have received an email from you that you did not send.

 - Small transactions leaving your banking account which you did not pay for.
-Sometimes imposters do this to siphon money without the account owner realising.
+Sometimes imposters do this to siphon money without the account owner realising it.

 - Unwanted posts coming from your account on social media.
-This is common and if one of your social media accounts has been hacked, others may have too.
+Hacking of one social media account is a common occurrence, and if one of your accounts has fallen victim, others may be vulnerable as well.

 5. Destroy old data and dispose of IT equipment properly

-Client information, once finished with, needs to be completely destroyed or wiped under GDPR law to prevent unwanted users from accessing information.
+Client information, once finished, needs to be destroyed or wiped under GDPR law to prevent unwanted users from accessing information.
 If data is not disposed of appropriately, hefty fines of millions of pounds can be issued by the ICO.

-For advice on the Right to Erasure by the ICO Click Here – go to page 116.
+Advice on the Right to Erasure by the ICO – go to page 116.